-Rather than offer Metal Prints that will meet quality expectations most of the time, we have chosen instead to offer Acrylic Prints & Fujiflex Paper Prints that will provide superior quality every time.
-However, we do offer Metal Prints by request for specific client needs such as indoor/outdoor spaces where there may be exposure to the elements, fluctuation in temperature, or in high traffic areas such as restaurants, bars, commercial spaces, etc.
+We offer Metal Prints for specific client needs such as indoor/outdoor spaces where there may be exposure to the elements, fluctuation in temperature, or in high traffic areas such as restaurants, bars, commercial spaces, etc.

 When it comes to our absolute favorite print medium, the one that stands above the rest for ready to hang finished works of art is the Lumachrome or Fujiflex TruLife® Acrylic Print.
 What makes this medium so stunning?
 These pieces offer an incredibly brilliant, luxurious display that no other art presentation can match.
 Light that comes in contact with the print refracts within the acrylic material and illuminates the artwork as if back-lit.
 Each piece is handcrafted to absolute perfection using the highest level of craftsmanship and gallery quality materials.